kilj/May/Documentation/Game Design/Core Features/Class system.md

-There would be described class system or a archetypes.
+There would be described class systems or archetypes of what you can equip to be like.
 #wip

 * Priest